horchi/vdrOnOdroidN2Plus/README.md

 For the VDR and the plugins the ready prepared and build packages from the repositories of seahawk1986 (Alexander) and ckone (Christian) are used.

 Installation on an SD card as described below, is sufficient from my point of view, especially if you have the data (recordings, ...) on a central storage like a Sever or NAS.
-Otherwise, the installation on an SSD works in principle the same.
+Otherwise, the installation on an eMMC works in principle the same.

 With the setup/scripts described here it is possible to execute commands like systemctl directly from the UBUNTU/chroot environment on the CoreELEC base system.